 Improves Your Overall SEO

 Most blog comments are ‘no-follow’ which means it’s not as valuable as ‘do-follow’ links.
-However, it still is an external link which sends a signal to Google that you are a reputable website, especially if you’re only commenting on other reputable websites.
+However, it still is an external link that sends a signal to Google that you are a reputable website, especially if you’re only commenting on other reputable websites.

 In my humble opinion, even if a blog comment is a ‘no-follow’ link, it still helps your SEO in one way or another.